 Legacy gTLDs still account for most domain name registrations and, perhaps consequently, the highest volume of phishing and malware associated domain names.
-Nonetheless, the
+Nonetheless, the historical data on botnets was unavailable for the timeframe of the study.
+However, botnet-associated domain names were included in the malware blacklists used for the study.
+See ICANN, Request for Proposal.
 SIDN Labs and the Delft University of Technology, "DNS Abuse in gTLDs."

-The first new gTLD delegations began in October 2013.
+&lt;sup>342 The first new gTLD delegations began in October 2013.

-&lt;sup>343 SIDN Labs and the Delft University of Technology, "DNS Abuse in gTLDs," pp.24-25 overall rates of abuse in legacy and new gTLDs were similar by the end of 2016.
+&lt;sup>343 SIDN Labs and the Delft University of Technology, "DNS Abuse in gTLDs," pp.24-25 Ibid., p.24.

+overall rates of abuse in legacy and new gTLDs were similar by the end of 2016.
 Moreover, there are distinct trends with regard to specific types of abuse.
 For example, by the end of 2016, spam registrations in legacy gTLDs had declined while those in new gTLDs saw a significant increase.
-In the last quarter of 2016, 56.9 of every 10,000 legacy gTLD domain names were on spam blacklists, whereas the rate for new gTLD domain names was 100 times more: 526.6 domain names per 10,000 registrations.
+In the last guarter of 2016, 56.9 of every 10,000 legacy gTLD domain names were on spam blacklists, whereas the rate for new gTLD domain names was 100 times more: 526.6 domain names per 10,000 registrations.